mebauer/nyc-311-street-flooding/README.md

 | [Boroughs]() | GIS data of NYC boroughs. |

 Data dictionaries for the data sets above can be found in the [data-dictionaries](https://github.com/mebauer/nyc-311-street-flooding/tree/main/data-dictionaries) folder.

+# Open Source Applications Used in Project

+- [Anaconda](https://www.anaconda.com/): A distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
+- [Project Jupyter](https://jupyter.org/index.html): Project Jupyter is a non-profit, open-source project, born out of the IPython Project in 2014 as it evolved to support interactive data science and scientific computing across all programming languages.
+- [Jupyter Notebook](https://jupyter.org/try): The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+- [nbviewer](https://nbviewer.jupyter.org/): A web application that lets you enter the URL of a Jupyter Notebook file, renders that notebook as a static HTML web page, and gives you a stable link to that page which you can share with others.
+- [Binder](https://mybinder.org/): The Binder Project is an open community that makes it possible to create sharable, interactive, reproducible environments.

 # Resources